jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 For a majority of emails which are unreadable codes, you may try the following solutions:

-Open the email page, select the corresponding code from the code options in “More”, check whether the email can be read normally.
+Open the email page, select the corresponding code from the code options in "More", check whether the email can be read normally.

 1.12.9 What if the time of Webmail is different from that in the original text of mail?